 This is a waymarked trail run by the National Trust and offers fantastic views across the city of Bath.
 It’s also full of open spaces and woodlands to tire your dog out in.

 The full trail runs for about 6 miles but there’s no reason why you can’t take in the views halfway along and head back if you prefer a shorter walk.

 There’s no official car park for the skyline, but there are plenty of car parks in the centre of Bath that you can walk from.
 Alternatively, you can use Parkopedia to find unofficial parking nearby.

 Tyntesfield in North Somerset is owned by the National Trust and is home to a grand Victorian Gothic Revival mansion, so you may be surprised to hear that dogs are welcome in the grounds and around the estate year-round.

-Dogs aren’t allowed in the Kitchen Garden or Rose Garden but as the full Tyntesfield estate spans across a whopping 6000 acres, there’s no shortage of woodlands and parklands for them to enjoy.
+Dogs aren’t allowed in the Kitchen Garden or Rose Garden, but as the full Tyntesfield estate spans across a whopping 6000 acres, there’s no shortage of woodlands and parklands for your dog to enjoy.

 And you’ll enjoy being able to see the outside of the mansion during some of your walk too, making for an extra special day out with your dog.